History of China: Song, Liao, Jin, and Western Xia dynasties (960–1279)

 Jin, Southern Song, and Western Xia in China.

 A wooden Bodhisattva from the Song dynasty.

 Earliest known written formula for gunpowder, from the Wujing Zongyao of 1044 AD.

 A giant "squatting-tiger fire trebuchet" located at the Wolongtai Great Wall section, Xinyang, Henan, China.

 In 960, the Song dynasty was founded by Emperor Taizu, with its capital established in Kaifeng (then known as Bianjing).
 In 979, the Song dynasty reunified most of China proper, while large swaths of the outer territories were occupied by sinicized nomadic empires.
 The Khitan Liao dynasty, which lasted from 907 to 1125, ruled over Manchuria, Mongolia, and parts of Northern China.
 Meanwhile, in what are now the north-western Chinese provinces of Gansu, Shaanxi, and Ningxia, the Tangut tribes founded the Western Xia dynasty from 1032 to 1227.

 Aiming to recover the strategic sixteen prefectures lost in the previous dynasty, campaigns were launched against the Liao dynasty in the early Song period, which all ended in failure.
 Then in 1004, the Liao cavalry swept over the exposed North China Plain and reached the outskirts of Kaifeng, forcing the Song's submission and then agreement to the Chanyuan Treaty, which imposed heavy annual tributes from the Song treasury.
 The treaty was a significant reversal of Chinese dominance of the traditional tributary system.
 Yet the annual outflow of Song's silver to the Liao was paid back through the purchase of Chinese goods and products, which expanded the Song economy, and replenished its treasury.
 This dampened the incentive for the Song to further campaign against the Liao.
 Meanwhile, this cross-border trade and contact induced further sinicization within the Liao Empire, at the expense of its military might which was derived from its nomadic lifestyle.
 Similar treaties and social-economical consequences occurred in Song's relations with the Jin dynasty.

 Within the Liao Empire the Jurchen tribes revolted against their overlords to establish the Jin dynasty in 1115.
 In 1125, the devastating Jin cataphract annihilated the Liao dynasty, while remnants of Liao court members fled to Central Asia to found the Qara Khitai Empire (Western Liao dynasty).
 Jin's invasion of the Song dynasty followed swiftly.
 In 1127, Kaifeng was sacked, a massive catastrophe known as the Jingkang Incident, ending the Northern Song dynasty.
 Later the entire north of China was conquered.
-The survived members of Song court regrouped in the new capital city of Hangzhou, and initiated the Southern Song dynasty, which ruled territories south of the Huai River.
+The surviving members of the Song court regrouped in the new capital city of Hangzhou, and initiated the Southern Song dynasty, which ruled territories south of the Huai River.
 In the ensuing years, the territory and population of China were divided between the Song dynasty, the Jin dynasty and the Western Xia dynasty.
 The era ended with the Mongol conquest, as Western Xia fell in 1227, the Jin dynasty in 1234, and finally the Southern Song dynasty in 1279.